 Pinch of salt

 For the yogurt dressing

 2tsp of harissa paste (America is currently going mad for harissa, too)

 2tbsp chopped herbs (mint, coriander, parsley, thyme)

 Juice of half a lemon

 Preheat the oven to 200ºc.
 Cut off the tops of the carrots and wash and scrub.
 Par-boil the larger ones for 5 minutes, blanch in cold water and pat dry.
 Add the spices, seasoning and olive oil to a large mixing bowl and rub the carrots around in it till their exterior is totally covered.
 Set two baking trays in the oven to get hot, then divide the spiced carrots between them so that each carrot is separate – around 6 per tray, perhaps.
 Roast for 15 to 20 minutes and then try one.
 If it’s still too crisp, give it another 5 minutes.
-Meanwhile, make your yoghurt sauce: dice the garlic and herbs, and mix in a small bowl with the rest of the ingredients.
-Serve the carrots warm and the yoghurt cold.
+Meanwhile, make your yogurt sauce: dice the garlic and herbs, and mix in a small bowl with the rest of the ingredients.
+Serve the carrots warm and the yogurt cold.